markusjonek/formula_student/README.md

 cd ~/kthfsdv/
 ```
 ___
-You should now have three terminals in the container at ~/kthfsdv/
+You should now have three terminals in the container.
 ___

 In one of the terminals get this content of exc1 by doing: